 Tax evasion, however, is illegal and Chapter XXII of the Income Tax Act, 1961, is clear about penalties.
 A few examples of tax evasion are, an individual, a firm, or a company intentionally avoiding payments of tax liability, misreporting of income, and willful attempts to evade tax are cases of tax evasion.

-For instance, a company claims depreciation on a motor car, which is being used by a director for personal purposes.
-This is not allowed under Section 32 of the Income-tax Act, 1961 and is a case of tax evasion.
+For instance, a company claims depreciation on a motor car that a director is using for personal purposes.
+This is not allowed under Section 32 of the Income Tax Act, 1961, and is a case of tax evasion.

 In short, tax evasion is blatant fraud initiated after the tax liabilities arise.

-Here’s the lowdown on a few broad categories of tax evasion, which can invite penalties, as per the Income Tax Act, 1961.
+Here’s the lowdown on a few broad categories of tax evasion, which can invite penalties, as per the Income Tax Act of 1961.

 In the condition of non-filing of the income tax return in full compliance with the relevant provisions of the Income Tax Act, 1961, the assessing officer can penalise the taxpayer with a penalty of up to Rs 5,000.